JHDeerin/notesPageTest/rawNotes/cs4510_automataComplexity/0_automataTuring_1_7_20.md

                 1 | 0 | # | 1 | 0 |

-            - How can we design an automata that can take this string and solve the problem from our language example: determining if the 1st and nd strings before the "#" separator are the same?
+            - How can we design an automata that can take this string and solve the problem from our language example: determining if the 1st and 2nd strings before the "#" separator are the same?
                 - This is trickier because our ONLY memory is the tape, so we can't record anything UNLESS we write it on the tape
                 - To help with this, we can increase the size of our alphabet!
                     - Let's add the following characters besides {#, 0, 1}: